Trans World Airlines: Kansas City International Airport

 Kansas City approved a $150 million bond issue for the TWA hub there.
 TWA vetoed plans for a Dulles International Airport–style hub-and-spoke gate structure.
 Following union strife, the airport ultimately cost $250 million when it opened in 1972, with Vice President Spiro Agnew officiating.
 TWA's gates, which were intended to be within 100 ft of the street, became obsolete because of security issues.
-Kansas City refused to rebuild its terminals as Dallas/Fort Worth International Airport rebuilt its similar terminals, forcing TWA to look for a new hub.
-Missouri politicians moved to keep it in the state and, in 1982, TWA began a decade-long move to Lambert International Airport in St. Louis.
+Kansas City refused to rebuild its terminals as Dallas Fort Worth International Airport rebuilt its similar terminals, forcing TWA to look for a new hub.
+Missouri politicians moved to keep it in the state and in 1982, TWA began a decade-long move to Lambert International Airport in St. Louis.

 All-jet fleet

-On April 7, 1967, TWA became one of the US's first all-jet airlines with the retirement of their last Lockheed L-749A Constellation and L-1649 Starliner cargo aircraft.
-That morning, throughout the TWA system, aircraft ground-service personnel placed a booklet on every passenger seat titled "Props Are For Boats".
+On April 7, 1967, TWA became one of the first all-jet airlines in the USA with the retirement of their last Lockheed L-749A Constellation and L-1649 Starliner cargo aircraft.
+That morning aircraft ground-service personnel placed a booklet on every passenger seat throughout the TWA system titled "Props Are For Boats".

-In 1967–72, TWA was the world's third-largest airline by passenger-miles, behind Aeroflot and United.
-During the mid and late 1960s, the airline extended its reach as far east as Hong Kong from Europe and also introduced service to a number of destinations in Africa.
+Between 1967–72, TWA was the world's third-largest airline by passenger miles, behind Aeroflot and United.
+During the mid and late 1960s, the airline extended its reach as far east as Hong Kong from Europe and also introduced service to several destinations in Africa.
 In 1969, TWA carried the most transatlantic passengers of any airline; until then, Pan American World Airways had always been number one.
 In the Transpacific Route Case of 1969, TWA was given authority to fly across the Pacific to Hawaii and Taiwan, and for a few years, TWA had a round-the-world network.

-In 1969, TWA opened the Breech Academy on a 25 acre campus in the Kansas City suburb of Overland Park, Kansas, to train its flight attendants, ticket agents, and travel agents, as well as to provide flight simulators for its pilots.
+In 1969, TWA opened the Breech Academy on a 25 acre campus in the Kansas City suburb of Overland Park, Kansas to train its flight attendants, ticket agents, and travel agents, as well as to provide flight simulators for its pilots.
 It became the definitive airline facility, training other airlines' staff, as well as its own.

 The airline continued to expand European operations in the 1960s, 1970s, and 1980s.
 In 1987, TWA had a transatlantic system reaching from Los Angeles to Bombay, including virtually every major European population center, with 10 American gateways.